Aliases for DCP1A Gene

 GeneCards Summary for DCP1A Gene

 DCP1A (Decapping MRNA 1A) is a Protein Coding gene.
-Among its related pathways are Deadenylation-dependent mRNA decay and Gene Expression.
-GO annotations related to this gene include identical protein binding and hydrolase activity.
+Among its related pathways are Translational Control and Viral mRNA Translation.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and hydrolase activity.
 An important paralog of this gene is DCP1B.

 UniProtKB/Swiss-Prot for DCP1A Gene

 Necessary for the degradation of mRNAs, both in normal mRNA turnover and in nonsense-mediated mRNA decay.
 Removes the 7-methyl guanine cap structure from mRNA molecules, yielding a 5-phosphorylated mRNA fragment and 7m-GDP.
 Contributes to the transactivation of target genes after stimulation by TGFB1.